kumori-systems/cli/README.md

 * Managing a workspace creating initial versions of elements under development by using templates.
 * Interacting with Kumori Platform.

-More information can be found in (Kumori PaaS Documentation)[https://github.com/kumori-systems/documentation].
+More information can be found in [Kumori PaaS Documentation](https://github.com/kumori-systems/documentation).

 ## Table of Contents